Skip to content

 The Customer Bought the Item on Sale

-A consumer’s rights are not affected by whether an item is on sale or not.
-You will need to refund sale items in the same situations that you would have to refund full-price items.
+A consumer’s rights are not affected by whether an item is on sale.
+You will need to refund sale items in the same situations you would have to refund full-price items.

-You would not have to refund a sale item if you discounted the item because it was defective, for example, because it had a scratch or stain.
+For example, you would not have to refund a sale item if you discounted it because it was defective.
+After all, it had a scratch or stain.

 A Secondhand Store

-If your business sells second-hand goods, they are still covered by the ACL.
+If your business sells second-hand goods, the ACL still covers them.
 Therefore, the consumer guarantees apply.

 The Item Was Bought Online